rsvptr/securechat-x/README.md

 ## Diagrams and Images

-Below are some of the most important diagrams that explain the design and operation of SecureChatX.
-For full documentation, please refer to the included PDF.
+Below are some of the most important diagrams that explain the design and operation of SecureChat-X. For full documentation, please refer to the included PDF.

 ### High-Level Protocol Overview
 **Image File:**